When Do Bodyworkers Address Trauma, Anxiety, Fear, Worry, and Inner Judgment?

 ( Hint: It's every session)

 There is no separation between your emotional state and your physical tissues.
 As anxiety, fear, worry, and inner-judgment course through your nervous system, your body reacts.
-Women store tension in various soft tissue structures, fascia, muscles, organs, and various areas of the body, the jaw, the neck, the colon, the pelvic floor
+Women store tension in various soft tissue structures — fascia, muscles, organs, and various areas of the body—the jaw, the neck, the colon, the pelvic floor.

-As a manual massage therapist, I do very specific healing, targeted work that restores soft tissue vitality.
-The mechanical loading of soft tissue changes the region's biochemistry and facilities slide and glide.
-PHYSICAL MEDICINE restores biomechanics and PHYSICAL MEDICINE is as important as eating healthy or your daily workout routine.
+The mechanical loading of soft tissue changes the region’s biochemistry and facilities slide and glide—microcirculation—between structures.
+Physical medicine restores biomechanics and is as physically important as eating healthy or your daily workout routine.

 The women I work with suffer from physical pain, yes, but they also suffer from body-image issues, shallow breathing, digestion issues, inner judgment, worry, stress, anxiety, and past trauma.

-To heal, find a therapist that understands and has the tools that produce meaningful change and learn healing lifestyle techniques.
-Your wise female body can heal and is guiding the way.
+To heal, find a therapist with whom you connect, who has the tools that produce meaningful change, and learn to implement healing lifestyle techniques at home.

 Peace & love,